 3. Family Size and Financial Facts

 Remember the term “household size"?
 Well, it's getting a makeover as "family size."
 This number will now be automatically figured out from tax forms, which makes things simpler.
-Although it won't affect federal aid, colleges might consider it for their own scholarships.
+Although the number of family members in college will no longer affect federal aid, colleges might consider it for their own scholarships.

 4. The Lowdown on Assets